EvgeniyKrastev/react-rent-car/README.md

 # react-rent-car
 Rent a car App

-Rent a car website where you need to register, and then you can rent one or more cars from the start date to the end date, and the price is automatically calculated.
-There is a page to see the cars you have rented; every car has details like name, year, price for a day, picture, type, and availability.
-You can return the cars.
-And if you are an admin, you can create a car and insert details and a picture for the car.
-If you aren’t logged in, you can’t do anything or see available cars.
-The app has validation, and if you don’t have money, you can't rent a car.
-Also, when you log in, if the email and password are wrong, it shows a message.
-The data for the clients is stored in JSON files in the project.
-We use SCSS to make the style load faster and to add more functionality.
+Rent a car website.
+Customer must register, log in then can rent or return car.
+There are pages to see car for rent, rented or car details.
+Every car has details like name, year, price for a day, picture, type, and availability.
+The admin can create a car and insert details and a picture for the car.
+If user is not logged in, it can’t do anything or see available cars.
+App have Validation for all input data.
+Data for users is in JSON.
+SCSS is used for better functionality.

 To start the project you need to use VS code and to do next steps type in the console: